Alfresco/docs-alfresco/transformation-engine/latest/install/zip.md

 ---
-title: Install with Zip
+title: Install with MSI
 ---

-The Alfresco Document Transformation Engine is installed in three parts.
+The Alfresco Document Transformation Engine is installed by using `alfresco-document-transformation-engine-server-2.3.0.msi`.
+Download the file from the [Alfresco Support Portal](http://support.alfresco.com){:target="_blank"}.

-The following file is used to install the standalone Document Transformation Engine `alfresco-document-transformation-engine-2.3.x.zip`

-The zip file contains the following files:

-* `alfresco-document-transformation-engine-repo-2.3.x.amp`
-* `alfresco-document-transformation-engine-share-2.3.x.amp`
-* `alfresco-document-transformation-engine-server.msi`
+In previous versions the installation files were contained within a .zip file which also included .amp files that enabled you to Install the Alfresco Transformation client into Alfresco Content Services.
+This is no longer possible

 The package contains a keystore that is used by the Tomcat SSL connector.
 This keystore is shipped for demonstration purposes only and should not be used in production environments.
 You can edit the file, `conf/server.xml`, to integrate a custom keystore.
 Remember to change the attributes, `keystoreFile` and `keystorePass`.